tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/thrust_refactor/thrust_refactor.rst

 The driver behind the lack of backwards compatibility is the following new paradigm:

 * **All** methods in which to define a vehicle's orientation (with the exception of the numerical propagation of the vehicle's rotational dynamics) have to happen by *explicitly* setting the vehicle's rotation model.
+This addresses the issues listed above concerning the old setup, where it was often not clear which setting overrode/interacted with which other model.
+Currently, a user will know exactly which rotation model is used: they *have* to define it explicitly.
 This means that

   * The definition of thrust direction settings, which implicitly define a body-fixed frame, through thrust acceleration settings
   * The definition of an ``AerodynamicGuidance``-derived class (which could only be created and added *after* the aerodynamic acceleration was created....)